dandi/dandi-hub/README.md

 `./install.sh <env>`

+### Common deployment issues

 **Timeouts and race conditions**
-This just happens sometimes, usually resolved by rerunning the install script.
+`Context Deadline Exceeded`: This just happens sometimes, usually resolved by rerunning the install script.

 **Key Management Service Duplicate Resource**
 This is usually caused by a problem with tfstate, it can't be immediately fixed because Amazon Key Management Service objects have a 7-day waiting period to delete.
 The workaround is to change/add a `name` var to the tfvars (ie `jupyerhub-on-eks-2`) Mark the existing KMS for deletion.

+### Connect Jupyterhub proxy to DNS

 **Route the Domain in Route 53**